A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Results and Discussion

 Fig. \ref{fig:scatter} shows the redshifts and stellar masses of test galaxies versus the predictions made by DES-DF and DES-WF.
 Most of the data points lie close to the diagonal, which indicates that the predicted redshifts and stellar masses are accurate.
 However, there are outliers at low and high redshifts and low stellar masses.
 There is a lack of training data available in these regions, as can be observed in Fig. \ref{fig:distributions}.
 Given the strong correlation between the accuracy of a RF model and the abundance of training data, these outliers are to be expected.

-Moreover, the degradation in performance could be due to degeneracies which exist in the colour-redshift space.
+Moreover, the degradation in performance could be due to degeneracies that exist in the colour--redshift space.
 For example, at $z<0.2$, there is a lack of strong spectral features that can be detected in the $griz$ bands.
 Using the $u$ band can break the degeneracies.
 However, we do not use it as an input feature as the band is not available in the DES data.
 Furthermore, in the redshift range, $1.2 < z < 2.2$, there is a lack of strong spectral features in the visible bands \citep{hyperz}.
 These degeneracies can lead to incorrect clustering of training galaxies and thus inaccurate point predictions.

-Comparing the two models, the point-estimate performance of DES-DF is better than DES-WF, with a NMAD and MAD of $0.04$ and $0.15$ dex for redshift and stellar mass respectively.
+Comparing the two models, the point-estimate performance of DES-DF is better than DES-WF, with $\sigma_{\textrm{NMAD}}$ of $0.04$ and $0.15$ dex for redshift and stellar mass, respectively.
 There is a visible increase in the scatter in the DES-WF plots, and this is reflected in the values of the performance metric doubling for redshift to $0.08$ and increasing by $\sim 73\%$ to $0.26$ dex for stellar mass.
 This drop in performance is primarily due to the degraded photometric precision, which makes it difficult for the RF to cluster galaxies, resulting in inaccurate predictions.
 Nevertheless, DES-WF still performs well for a significant portion of test galaxies as can be observed.
+On a related note, we also explored the impact on the performance when predicting one vs two variables.
+We built two models each using the DF and WF data sets to predict redshift and stellar mass separately and found that there was an insignificant improvement in the performance, with $\sigma_{\textrm{NMAD}}$ decreasing by $0.001-0.002$.

-\subsection{Marginal Probability Distributions}
+\subsection{Marginal probability distributions}

 The point estimates we extracted are not perfect.
-In general, inaccuracies can arise from:
+In general, inaccuracies can arise from